gomorpheus/morpheus-docs/provisioning/instances/managing_instances.rst

 Delete
   Deletes the Instance.

 ..
-IMPORTANT:: Deleting an Instance will delete associated VM's or Containers and cannot be undone.
-To delete instances without deleting associated VM's, delete the VM from the Infrastructure section and uncheck "Remove Infrastructure" while checking "Remove Associated Instances" in the delete modal options.
+IMPORTANT:: Deleting an Instance will delete the actual VM's or Containers and cannot be undone, unless a Delayed Removal policy has been applied prior to the Deletion.
+To delete Instances without deleting associated VM's, delete the Instances VM record(s) from the Infrastructure section with "Remove Infrastructure" deselected and select "Remove Associated Instances" in the VM delete modal options.
+This will delete the records in |morpheus| but leave the infrastructure in place.

 ..
 TIP:: You can change the owner of an instance easily by selecting the edit button and entering a new owner in the corresponding field.